 - a.
 Tour of Duty is the hours of the day and the days within the administrative workweek during which the employee is required to perform service on a regular, repetitive basis.
 The administrative workweek of employees is the calendar week, 0001 hours Sunday through 2400 hours Saturday.
 Employees should not be scheduled to work more than six (6) of any seven (7) consecutive days.
 Although work schedules will be for a minimum of two weeks, schedules currently in effect may continue. - b.
-The Basic Workweek of Full-Time Employees shall consist of five (5) consecutive eight (8)

-hour days within the administrative workweek and two consecutive days off, subject to workload requirements.
-Where non-consecutive days off are in effect, that tour of duty may continue.
+The Basic Workweek of Full-Time Employees shall consist of five (5) consecutive eight (8) hour days within the administrative workweek and two consecutive days off, subject to workload requirements.
+Where non-consecutive days off are in effect, that tour of duty may continue. - c.

-- c.
 The Basic Workweek of Part-Time Employees shall consist of 16 to 32 hours, regular or irregular schedule, within the administrative workweek.
 The EMPLOYER will attempt to schedule two consecutive days off within the administrative workweek for part-time employees subject workload requirements. - d.
 Seniority is defined as an employee's Service Computation Date (SCD) for leave as documented by the SF-50 unless otherwise noted.
 SCD will be used when bidding tours of duty (see Section 17).

 Section 2.
-Meal Period
+Meal Period and Breaks (Full-time)

 - a.
-Full-Time employees shall be granted, on a non-paid basis, a meal period, scheduled at the midpoint (i.e. 3.5-4.5 hours) after the start of their tour of duty, of at least one-half (1⁄2) hour each workday; or, upon an employee's request and with the supervisor's approval, a meal period of up to one (1) hour. - b.
-Part-time employees who work six (6) hours or more in a workday will be granted, on a non-paid basis, a one-half (1⁄2) hour meal period scheduled at or near the mid-point of the tour of duty, or upon an employee's request and with the supervisor's approval, a meal period of up to one (1) hour.
-A part-time employee who works six (6) hours and does not desire a non-paid lunch will be permitted to forego his/her non-paid lunch period, upon the employee's request and with supervisor approval.
-Such decisions will be made at the start of each pay period, and remain in effect for the entire pay period. - c.
-When a normal, scheduled meal period is not feasible within a shift, a twenty (20) minute working meal period shall be permitted and considered as time worked for pay purposes, as long as the employee is required to remain at the work site.
+Full-time employees shall be granted, on a non-paid basis, a meal period, scheduled at the midpoint (i.e. 3.5-4.5 hours) after the start of their tour of duty, of at least one-half (1⁄2) hour each workday; or, upon an employee's request and with the supervisor's approval, a meal period of up to one (1) hour. - b.
+Full-time employees are entitled to two 15-minute periods of rest during the workday. - c.
+When a normal, scheduled meal period is not feasible within a shift, a twenty (20) minute working meal period shall be permitted and considered as time worked for pay purposes, as long as the employee is required to remain at the work site. - d.
+If rest breaks are in increments of 15 minutes, the breaks will be taken within 2 to 3 hours after the start of their tour of duty and no less than 1 to 2 hours before the end of their tour of duty, - e.
+Rest periods will not be scheduled to start or end the tour of duty or be a continuation of the meal period and are not cumulative. - f.
+It is understood by the PARTIES that any entitled 15- minute break will be taken in fifteen-minute increment, and shall not be broken into multiple breaks, such as three (3) five (5) minutes breaks.

 Section 3.
-Breaks
+Meal Period and Breaks (Part-Time)